husarion/static_docs_deprecated/src/core2/tutorials/howtostart/run-your-first-program.md

  * Open https://cloud.husarion.com in your browser, sign in and click "Add new device".
  * Enter a name for you device.
  * Copy the text code, located below the QR code.
- * Run `husarion-register` on your CORE2-ROS device.
+ * Run `sudo husarion-register` on your CORE2-ROS device.
 When asked, paste the previously copied code.

 ## Writing your first program ##